 PRODUCED BY BRIAN WILSON

 The basic track was recorded in mono onto the "left" track of the 3-track tape, with special attention paid to the balancing of Hal Blaine's drums and Julius Wechter's explosive tympanis.
-The perfect take was achieved in just three attempts (the second of which was a breakdown); after this, an overdub was added to the "right" track (heard on Track 4 of the U.M. bootleg).
-This overdub (referred to on the track sheet as "sel-sync", for "selective syncronization") enters on the second verse, and consists of Wechter adding tambourine, Strange doubling his electric mandolin fills, and Knechtel doubling his syncopated bass line in a particularly aggressive fashion (all in the choruses), while Blaine adds heavily-echoed wooden claves, Douglas provides additional sax as a subtle backdrop, and Carl adds a stabbing, overdriven rhythm guitar part.
+The perfect take was achieved in just three attempts (the second of which was stopped by engineer Levine about a minute in); after this, an overdub was added to the "right" track (heard on Track 4 of the U.M. bootleg).
+This overdub (referred to on the track sheet as "sel-sync", for "selective synchronization") consists of Blaine adding heavily-echoed wooden claves (beginning in the second half of the first verse, and reappearing in the choruses, the entire second verse, and the 8-bar section where the guitar solo would eventually play), Strange doubling his electric mandolin fills and Knechtel doubling his syncopated bass line in a particularly aggressive fashion, while Wechter adds tambourine (all in the choruses, with Knechtel also playing in the guitar solo section), Carl adding a stabbing, overdriven rhythm guitar part (starting in the second verse and continuing in all subsequent choruses), and Douglas possibly providing additional sax as a subtle backdrop during the guitar solo section (this last part, if present, blends in so well with Carl's rhythm guitar and Knechtel's bass as to be indistinct in its own right; alternately, Douglas' presence during the half-hour of overtime during which this overdub was recorded MAY be explained by the fact that he was the AFM contractor for the session, and stayed through the session's end merely in that capacity).
 NOTE: despite the claim made in Mark Cunningham's book "Good Vibrations: A History Of Record Production" that "Do You Wanna Dance?" was Brian's first 4-track recording (with the tympanis allocated to their own discrete track), we now know this is not the case.
 All existing session documentation points to this being a 3-track production; furthermore, a few years back this author reached out to former Gold Star engineers Stan Ross and Larry Levine (both now deceased), who established the date that Gold Star acquired their first 4-track as "early 1966".
 This aligns perfectly with documentation from other sessions, from which we can determine that The Beach Boys' first use of a 4-track machine was on "The Little Girl I Once Knew" (cut at Western in mid-October '65), and their first Gold Star 4-track recording was the second tracking session for "Good Vibrations" (April 9, 1966).
-NOTE: as many of us tend to do in the first month of a new year, engineer Levine accidentally inscribed the track sheet for "Do You Wanna Dance?" with the previous year, so that the date reads "1/11/64" instead of the actual date of "1/11/65".
+NOTE: as many of us tend to do in the first month of a new year, Levine accidentally inscribed the track sheet for "Do You Wanna Dance?" with the previous year, so that the date reads "1/11/64" instead of the actual date of "1/11/65".

 Back at Western, Dennis' lead vocal and the others' background vocals were recorded, all at the same time, onto the remaining "center" track of the 3-track tape (with Brian's wife of one month, Marilyn, joining in on a high part).
 The U.M. bootleg presents the final take of the first of the two vocal layers recorded at Western (appearing on the U.M. disc out-of-sequence as Track 3), in stereo, along with the original basic instrumental track from Gold Star.
 During this master take performance, Dennis can be heard jumping in too soon for a chorus, but Brian quickly interjects, "It's OK, we can cut it out", sparing the group from having to take it again from the top.
 Carl also adds another guitar part during this vocal overdub, doubling the rhythmic piano fills between verses, as well as making his first attempt at the solo, which was later mixed out in place of a far better solo (see below).
 Following the completion of this first vocal track Brian is heard saying, "Let's do an overdub!", apparently in reference to doubling the vocals.
 This second layer of vocals was added simultaneously during the transfer to a second-generation tape, sharing a track on the new tape with the first layer of vocals (the basic track and the overdub from Gold Star remained on their own discrete tracks through both generations of 3-track tape).